WYCM: History

 The move turned out to be very successful for The Rocket.
 According to the fall 2004 Arbitron ratings, WSHP became the number 2 radio station 12+ in the market.
 However, this move was short-lived.
 In August 2005, just 17 months after the stations traded dial positions, they moved back to their original homes.
 The Rocket moved back to 95.7 and lost its Purdue flagship station status.
 Starting in the 2007–2008 season, Purdue sports have been divided amongst the Artistic Media Partners Lafayette stations, a move that has made it difficult for Purdue sports fans to find their team's broadcasts.
 WBPE (formerly WLFF) & 1410 WSHY remains the home of Purdue Women's Basketball, WAZY is the home of Purdue Football, and WSHP is the home of Purdue Men's Basketball.

 In 2007, Steve Clark stepped down from his role to become the programming consultant.
 Rob Creighton took over Steve's responsibilities as program director.
 Rob Creighton was fired by Artistic Media as yet another move to cut operational costs at the end of December 2010.

 On October 5, 2013, WSHP changed formats to country, branded as "Your Country 95.7"., and abandoned fans of classic rock.
 The station's website features a splashface logo with a section thanking the listeners and having a section asking what the listeners should name the station, possibly meaning the "Your Country" branding is only temporary.
 However, another website linked to it possibly reveals the new branding as 95.7 The Bull, joining other nationwide country stations with the branding.
 On February 28, 2014, WSHP changed callsigns to WYCM.

 Artistic Media Partners sold its Lafayette stations to Star City Broadcasting, owner of WPBI-LD (channel 16), in 2016.
 The transfer to Lafayette TV, LLC was completed on January 3, 2017.

 On March 26, 2018, the station tweaked its branding, repositioning as "Y95" while retaining the country format.

+In November 2019, it was announced that Standard Media would purchase all of the stations from Star City Broadcasting as part of their transaction to purchase all stations from Waypoint Media and Vision Communications.
+However, the sale collapsed.

+In July 2021, it was announced that Coastal Television Broadcasting Company would acquire all stations from Star City Broadcasting as part of their deal to purchase all stations from Waypoint and Vision.
+The sale were completed on January 4, 2022.

 On April 1, 2025, WYCM changed their format from country to soft oldies, branded as "MeTV Music 95.7".